solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 will halt and print debug information if anything goes wrong, and operators can set up their own monitoring accordingly.

+However, there are many ways an automatic restart can go wrong, mostly due to unforseen situations or software bugs.
+To make things really safe, we apply multiple checks durinng the restart, if any check fails, the automatic restart is halted and debugging info printed, waiting for human intervention.
+Therefore we say this is an optimistic cluster restart procedure.

 ## Alternatives Considered

 ### Automatically detect outage and perform `cluster restart`